 - The wider epilator head helps you get more hair at once, using fewer strokes

-- You can grip and pull the shorter hairs too, not just full-grown ones
+- You can grip and pull the short and full-grown hairs

 - Works well on all your facial hair